 Yoga is a form of mind–body fitness.
-It involves a combination of muscular activity and an internally directed mindful focus on awareness of the self, the breath and energy.
-It integrates physical, mental and spiritual components to potentially improve aspects of health.
-For instance it appears to help people manage stress.
+It involves a combination of muscular activity and an internally directed, mindful focus on the awareness of self, breathing, and energy.

-Some people practise yoga mainly as a form of exercise (for instance as an alternative to Pilates), some mainly for what they perceive as mental or spiritual benefits and some for a combination of the two.
+Some people practise yoga mainly as a form of exercise (for instance as an alternative to Pilates); some practise it mainly for what they see as the mental or spiritual benefits, and others for a combination of the two.

-Yoga doesn’t count towards the 150 minutes of moderate-intensity aerobic activity per week, set out in UK government guidelines.
-However, it does count as a strengthening exercise and at least two sessions a week will help you meet the guidelines on muscle-strengthening activities.
+Yoga counts as a strengthening exercise.
+At least two sessions a week will help you meet the guidelines on muscle-strengthening activities.

 What are the different types of yoga?